Hall/Nimbus station

-Hall/Nimbus is a train station in Beaverton, Oregon, United States, served by TriMet as part of WES Commuter Rail.
+Hall/Nimbus station is a train station in Beaverton, Oregon, United States, served by TriMet as part of WES Commuter Rail.
 It is the second station southbound on the commuter rail line, which operates between Beaverton and Wilsonville in the Portland metropolitan area's Washington County.
 Opened in February 2009, the TriMet-owned station is located west of Oregon Route 217 (OR 217) near the Washington Square shopping mall on Hall Boulevard.
-It includes a 50-car park and ride and connections to TriMet bus routes 76–Hall/Greenburg and 78–Beaverton/Lake Oswego.
+It includes a 50-car park and ride and connections to TriMet bus routes 76–Hall/Greenburg and 78–Denney/Kerr Pkwy.
 WES connects with the Blue and Red lines of MAX Light Rail at Beaverton Transit Center.

 History

 Planning for a commuter rail line between Beaverton and Wilsonville began as early as 1996.
 A design proposal in 2002 envisioned a station serving the Washington Square shopping mall on Scholls Ferry Road west of OR 217 called "Scholls Ferry/Washington Square", later renamed to just "Washington Square".
 An environmental analysis resulted in the project steering committee's decision to move the station farther north to just south of Hall Boulevard to leverage opportunities with nearby developments and anticipated transit improvements.

 The Federal Transit Administration approved the commuter rail line in 2004, and work began in October 2006.
 By 2008, TriMet had again renamed the station to "Hall/Nimbus," and construction of its platform had begun; it was the last station to be built.
 That September, crews installed the public artwork.
 Originally scheduled to open in the fall, the station opened along with the inauguration of the Westside Express Service (WES) on February 2, 2009.